Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Abstract

 \section{Abstract}

-This paper investigates a data-locality-aware task assignment and scheduling problem aimed at minimizing job completion times for distributed job executions.
-Without prior knowledge of future job arrivals, we propose an optimal balanced task assignment algorithm (OBTA) that minimizes the completion time of each arriving job.
-We significantly reduce OBTA's computational overhead by narrowing the search space of potential solutions.
-Additionally, we extend an approximate algorithm known as water-filling (WF) and nontrivially prove that its approximation factor equals the number of task groups in the job assignment.
-We also design a novel heuristic, replica-deletion (RD), which outperforms WF.
-To further reduce the completion time of each job, we expand the problem to include job reordering, where we adjust the order of outstanding jobs following the shortest-estimated-time-first policy.
-Extensive trace-driven evaluations validate the performance and efficiency of the proposed algorithms.
+This paper addresses the data-locality-aware task assignment and scheduling problem for distributed job executions.
+Our goal is to minimize job completion times without prior knowledge of future job arrivals.
+We propose an Optimal Balanced Task Assignment algorithm (OBTA), which achieves minimal job completion times while significantly reducing computational overhead through efficient narrowing of the solution search space.
+To balance performance and efficiency, we extend the approximate Water-Filling (WF) algorithm, providing a rigorous proof that its approximation factor equals the number of task groups in a job.
+We also introduce a novel heuristic, Replica-Deletion (RD), which outperforms WF by leveraging global optimization techniques.
+To further enhance scheduling efficiency, we incorporate job ordering strategies based on a shortest-estimated-time-first policy, reducing average job completion times across workloads.
+Extensive trace-driven evaluations validate the effectiveness and scalability of the proposed algorithms.